Crosby-3H1 Light Well Intervention

 Crosby-3H1 is a dual-lateral well originally drilled in 2010 with a second lateral drilled in November 2015.
 Crosby-3H1 requires artificial gas lift operation in order to produce from the well.
 To reduce excessive water production from the dual-lateral well, BHP proposes to isolate the water producing lower lateral to enable the remaining upper lateral to increase the oil production performance.
 The common term given to this technique applied to solve excessive unwanted water production is water shut-off.
 The LWI activities will be undertaken using a LWI vessel to establish on the well and conduct the intervention activities utilising riserless subsea intervention equipment and wireline technology.

 The LWI activities will be short in duration, with the LWI vessel expected to be on location in the production licence area for up to 14 days, contingent on weather conditions and unforeseen circumstances.
 The LWI activities will take place 24 hours a day, 7 days a week.
-To account for potential delays or schedule changes, the environmental assessment encompasses the petroleum activity occurring at any time of year.
-The earliest expected start time is September 2020, pending vessel and equipment availability.
+To account for potential delays or schedule changes, the environmental assessment encompasses the petroleum activity occurring at any time between 01 September 2020 and 31 January 2021, pending vessel and equipment availability.